peter88213/yw-timeline/docs/usage.md

 ### Known limitations

 - Events that are linked with scenes can not be periods at the time.
 Only the start date/time is synchronized with yWriter.
+- Links between events and containers in Timeline are marked with bracketed numbers in the event text.
+They are hidden in Timeline, but appear after synchronization in yWriter.
+Be sure not to remove them when editing the scene titles.

 ## Instructions for use